flatironinstitute/sciware/21_IntroGithub/day1.md

 ## Specify which files that you want to transfer

-Use the `git add` command to specify exactly which files you want to transfer to Github.
+Use the `git add` command to specify exactly which files you want to transfer to GitHub.

 <pre  style="font-size:1.1em"><code data-trim data-noescape>> git status
 </code></pre>